In case you missed it.

 What’s interesting about the list is the absence of items you’d expect.

-There’s no mention, for example, of picking the best investments or producing market-beating returns.
+There’s no mention of picking the best investments or producing market-beating returns.

 In my experience, the majority of our professional clients want help making more informed and effective financial and life decisions that enable them to feel relieved, confident, empowered and good about their wealth and future.

-They want to get from frustration, confusion and complexity to clarity, confidence and control.
+They want to get away from frustration, confusion, complexity and closer to clarity, confidence and control.

 Just to end off…

-I’m often asked whether people actually need a financial adviser.
+I’m often asked whether people actually need a financial planner.